bartfeenstra/betty/documentation/usage/ancestry/name.rst

 Name
 ====

-A :py:class:`betty.ancestry.Name` describes a name that can be translated, and has a date to indicate its usage.
+A :py:class:`betty.ancestry.name.Name` describes a name that can be translated, and has a date to indicate its usage.

 Fields